MCZhi/AD-GTAV-Plugin/README.md

 1. Download GTAV via steam
 2. Download Script Hook V and install it (make sure it is compatiable with the game version)
 3. Put this plugin into GTAV folder
+4. Enter the game
-4. Register steering wheel using the plugin setting
+5. Register steering wheel using the plugin setting by pressing "[{"
-5. Enjoy
+6. Enjoy